Venue: Mylor Oval

 An offer by Southern Vales AC to host the event in 2010, on condition it be held at its Club's grounds (at Morphett Vale), was accepted by ARCHERY SA and the event was conducted there until 2016.

 In 2017, with the relocation of ARCHERY SA to a potentially permanent venue at Mylor Oval, the decision was taken that its events, as much as possible be held there.
-The ARCHERY SA Tyro Tournament & AJ Barter Veterans' Tournament have been held there since 2017.
+The ARCHERY SA Tyro Tournament & the AJ Barter Veterans' (now 50Plus) Tournament have been held there since 2017.